The North Ridge of Lone Pine Peak is alpine ridge climbing at its finest!

 Length of Trip: 1-3 day options

 Difficulty Rating: Grade 5.7 Rock

 North Ridge of Lone Pine Peak Overview

 The North Ridge of Lone Pine Peak is an excellent introduction to big alpine ridge climbing.
 It is long, has sections of big exposure, challenging moves for its 5.7 rating, and interspersed sections of 3rd class.
-Lone Pine Peak rises dramatically above the desert floor and is located much closer to the Owens Valley than most of the surrounded mountain range.
-The result is being perched high off the deck while offering a dramatic birds eye view of the Sierra Nevada to the north.
+Lone Pine Peak rises dramatically above the desert floor and is located much closer to the Owens Valley than most of the surrounding mountain range.
+The result is being perched high off the deck while offering a dramatic birds eye view of the Sierra Nevada and Owens Valley to the north.